 Bridge Plans, 205-208.

-Golden West Books, hardcover with jacket, 208 pages, 300 illustrations, bibliography, index.
+Golden West Books, hardcover with jacket, 208 pages, standard portait book 8 x 10 in., 300 illustrations, bibliography, index.